 There is no OSHA standard titled “Pallet Rack Safety.”
 That surprises people the first time they look.
 What you have instead is a combination of one specific storage standard, one general clause, and one industry-consensus specification that OSHA inspectors lean on heavily during enforcement.
 This article explains the actual legal floor and what it means for a working warehouse.

-- 29 CFR 1910.176 — the specific OSHA standard for materials handling and storage.
+1. 29 CFR 1910.176 — the specific OSHA standard for materials handling and storage.

-- The General Duty Clause — Section 5(a)(1) of the OSH Act, which is what gets cited when a specific standard does not directly cover a hazard.
+2. The General Duty Clause — Section 5(a)(1) of the OSH Act, which is what gets cited when a specific standard does not directly cover a hazard.

-- ANSI MH16.1 — the Rack Manufacturers Institute’s specification for the design, testing, and use of industrial steel storage racks.
+3. ANSI MH16.1 — the Rack Manufacturers Institute’s specification for the design, testing, and use of industrial steel storage racks.
 Not federal law, but used as the consensus standard during enforcement.

-29 CFR 1910.176 — what it actually says
+What does 29 CFR 1910.176 actually say?

 The specific text most relevant to pallet racks is short.
 Paraphrased:

-- Storage shall be stable and secure against sliding or collapse.
+• Storage shall be stable and secure against sliding or collapse.
 Translation: the rack and its load must not be at risk of falling over.

-- Aisles and passageways shall be kept clear and in good repair, with no obstruction across or in aisles that could create a hazard.
+• Aisles and passageways shall be kept clear and in good repair, with no obstruction across or in aisles that could create a hazard.
 Translation: pallets cannot overhang into the aisle, debris cannot pile up at rack bases, damaged components cannot be left in place where they could fail.

-- Storage of material shall not create a hazard.
+• Storage of material shall not create a hazard.
 This is the catch-all that lets an inspector cite practically any unsafe storage condition.

 Notice what the standard does not specify: it does not give a numeric tolerance for upright lean, beam deflection, or column damage.
 It tells you the rack must be stable.
 It does not tell you what stable means.
+OSHA’s materials handling and storage hub collects the broader guidance an inspector will reference alongside the regulation text.

 The General Duty Clause